agcdtmr/100DaysOfCloudDevOps/cloud-devops/day02/README.md

 # Day 02: Build a container-based local environment

 - [x] Start week 1: [Learning How to Learn](https://www.coursera.org/learn/learning-how-to-learn) by Barbara Oakley and Dr. Terrence Sejnowski.
 Reflect and note down on how you learn effectively.
-- [x] Write a short article about your understanding of container-based local environment
+- [x] Write a short article about your understanding of:
+- container-based local environment
-- [x] Goal of using container-based local environment? and why did I decide to use this?
+- Goal of using container-based local environment? and why did I decide to use this?
-- [x] What is a local environment?
+- What is a local environment?
-- [x] What is a container-based local environment?
+- What is a container-based local environment?
 - [x] Step-by-step guide to configuring a container-based local environment compatible to your machine
 - [x] Article conclusion
 - [x] Do your [daily tasks](https://github.com/agcdtmr/100DaysOfCloudDevOps/blob/main/README.md#do-the-work-work-work-work)